pratikab/pratikab.github.io/_pages/about.md

   - /about.html
 ---

 I am Software Engineer working at Samsung Research Institute, Noida.
 I completed my B.Tech from [IIT Kanpur](www.iitk.ac.in) majoring in Computer Science and Engineering with minor in Microelectronics.
 I am interested in Artificial Intelligence and Computer Systems more specifically kernels.

+I come from a city of history in Maharastra called Aurangabad.
+In my free time I love to listen to classic rock music, binge watch TV shows, movies and of course Cricket.

-Please have a look at my CV and feel free to contact me.
+Please feel free to contact me.